sfeltner-godaddy/rr-streamlining/README.md

       AwsData402{"For what purposes is data moved from Prod to Non-Prod environments?"}
       AwsData402 --> AwsData403
       AwsData403{"Does anything in the project depend on Persistent Volumes?"}
+      AwsData403 --> AwsData404
+      AwsData404{Does your application store, process, and/or transmit P* data?}
+      AwsData404 --> AwsData405
+      AwsData405{"Sensitive or P*I Data must be application layer encrypted, please choose which method you are using to do so"}
+      AwsData405 --> AwsData406
+      AwsData406{"Are all datastores compliant with all appropriate data retention policies?"}
+      AwsData406 --> AwsData407
+      AwsData407{"Is there a process to securely delete PII data upon request?"}
+      AwsData407 --> AwsData408
+      AwsData408{"Is there a process in place to delete data that exceeds retention periods on at least a quarterly basis?"}
+      AwsData408 --> AwsData409
+      AwsData409{"How many records, rows, or documents will be stored or processed for the largest entity, resource or collection?"}
+      AwsData409 --> AwsWeb000

+      %% AWS Web Application
+      AwsWeb000{"Does your service expose any UI or endpoints?"}
+      AwsWeb000 -->|Yes| AwsWeb100
+      AwsWeb000 ---->|No| AwsAppDev000
+      AwsWeb100{How many requests per second will the most active endpoint receive?}
+      AwsWeb100 --> AwsWeb101
+      AwsWeb101{"Which of the following are used to protect any interface exposed outside of your AWS Accounts?"}
+      AwsWeb101 --> AwsWeb102
+      AwsWeb102{"Select all domains this application will run on:"}
+      AwsWeb102 --> AwsWeb103
+      AwsWeb103{"Web applications are utilizing the following CDNs for static assets: (check all that apply)"}
-      AwsData403 --> AwsAppDev000
+      AwsWeb103 --> AwsAppDev000

       %% AWS Applicaton Development
-      AwsAppDev000{"Do you handle, process or store data in your service?"}
+      AwsAppDev000{"YET ANOTHER GATING QUESTION - Do you have any App Dev concers?"}
-      AwsAppDev000 -->|Yes| AwsAppDev200
+      AwsAppDev000 -->|Yes| AwsAppDev201
       AwsAppDev000 ---->|No| AwsArch000
-      AwsAppDev200{"Web applications are utilizing the following CDNs for static assets: (check all that apply)"}
-      AwsAppDev200 --> AwsAppDev201
       AwsAppDev201{"What CI/CD software are you using?"}
       AwsAppDev201 --> AwsAppDev202
       AwsAppDev202{"Are all GitHub repositories utilized for this project configured to require peer approval?"}